 In both seasons, Stranraer were knocked out of the promotion playoffs at the semi final stage, but boss Aitken had impressed to the extent that he was recruited by Championship side Dumbarton.

-Former Ayr United manager Brian Reid inherited a Stranraer squad missing several key players (Mitchell, McKeown, Longridge, Gibson, Gallagher), with the rest still reeling from the disappointment of missing out on promotion yet again.
+Former Ayr United manager Brian Reid inherited a Stranraer squad missing several key players, with the rest still reeling from the disappointment of missing out on promotion yet again.

-The signings brought in didn’t match up to their predecessors, and by Christmas the Blues were bottom of the table.
+The signings brought in didn’t immediately deliver results, and by Christmas 2015 the Blues were bottom of the table.

 In the first leg of the playoff semi finals , the Blues looked unstoppable in their 5-2 demolition of full-time Livingston at Stair Park.
 They survived a scare in the second leg to triumph 8-6 on aggregate with two goals in extra time.